Skip to main content

 Result

-The table that results from the Intersect gem only includes the duplicate records.
+The table that results from the Intersect gem only includes the records present in all the input tables.

 order_idcustomer_idorder_dateamount